 Fish is prepared in a tantalizing variety of ways in Scotland, but smoked fish is the national specialty—so much so that the process of both hot and cold smoking has developed to a fine art.
 Scots eat smoked fish for breakfast and lunch, and as an appetizer with their evening meal.
 The fish is often brushed with cracked pepper and a squeeze of lemon, and accompanied by thin slices of hearty bread or oat crackers.
 Places like Arbroath as well as the isles of North Uist and Skye have won international praise for locally smoked haddock, salmon, and trout, which are synonymous with delicacy.

 Other seafood to try includes the traditional fish-and-chips, the Scottish favorite not to be overlooked.
-The fish is either cod or haddock, battered and deep fried until it's crispy and golden.
+The fish is either cod or haddock, battered and deep-fried until it's crispy and golden.
 Another classic preparation is Cullen skink, a creamy fish stew thick with smoked haddock, potatoes, and onions.
 It's perfect on cold winter nights as a tasty hot appetizer.
 For a special treat, grilled, sautéed, or baked langoustines offer the ultimate seafood indulgence, succulent and tasty.

 Tempting Baked Goods

 The Scots love their cakes, biscuits, breads, and pies.
 There's always something sweet and most likely crumbly to indulge in, whether after a meal or with a nice cup of tea.
-Bakeries are the perfect place to sample fresh goodies.
+Bakeries are the perfect places to sample fresh goodies.